runspired/rfcs/text/0000-ember-data-collections.md

 ## Unresolved questions

+- `Document` is potentially too generic a term when used in the context of a browser based application, but `JsonAPIDocument` is overly coupled to `json-api`.
+Is there a good alternative?
 - References vs Resources and mixing them for operations
 - Record materialization (currently lazy).
 Can we make it not-lazy now that there are paths for pushing data into the store without requiring materialization?
 Should we explicitly make a public thing for the array (`Identifier`) instead?